Birth and death: July 14, 1914 – September 2, 1978

 Gallagher then began looking for a union to take in his men.
 Initially he looked for a Canadian union but was surprised to find that all construction unions in Canada were affiliated with American-based international unions.
 So he asked a member of the International Union of Operating Engineers Local 793, working on the Burlington Hydro site, to connect him with a officer of the International Hod Carriers’, Building and Common Laborers’ Union of North America (later the Laborers’ International Union of North America, or LIUNA).
 Gallagher then asked a superintendent if he could use the company’s cafeteria to hold the union vote, to which the man surprisingly agreed.
 At this meeting, the union official sent by the Laborers’, “an Englishman,” gave a speech in which he referred to “DPs” (a pejorative shorthand for “Displaced Persons”) in a disagreeable way, which upset the refugees in the crowd.
 Upon reading the room’s growing restlessness, Gallagher interrupted the speaker and called the vote on whether or not they should unionized.
 After initial hesitation, the workers voted overwhelmingly in favour of unionizing as the Laborers’ Local 183.
 After this, Gallagher began negotiating his first collective agreement with Ontario Hydro.
 During a round of negotiations, Robert Saunders, the former Mayor of Toronto and now chairman of Ontario Hydro, suggested to Gallagher that he should ask for province-wide jurisdiction, instead of just the Hamilton area, since the work required of the company’s labourers was mobile.
-Although suspicious of Saunders’ generosity, Gallagher accepted his suggestion and the company went along with it, granting the rookie organizer jurisdiction over the entire province, along with the company’s 2,500 workers.
-Later he discovered that, in making this generous offer, Ontario Hydro prevented the more radical District 50 of the United Mine Workers of America, an industrial union led by the Congress of Industrial Oraganization’s founder John L. Lewis, from organizing its workers.
+Although suspicious of Saunders’ generosity, the rookie organizer accepted this suggestion and his new union came to represent over 2,500 hydro workers across Ontario.
+Ontario.
+Gallagher later found out that by dealing with him, Ontario Hydro prevented the more radical District 50 of the United Mine Workers of America, an industrial union led by the Congress of Industrial Oraganization’s founder John L. Lewis, from organizing its workers.
 Lucky for the Irishman, they saw in him as an easier opponent.
 The agreement was signed on August 25, 1952.
 Listen to Gallagher tell the story of how he founded Local 183.